coralproject/talk-wp-plugin/README.md

 # Coral WP Plugin

 This plugin replaces standard WordPress commenting with [Coral by Vox Media](https://coralproject.net).
-The open-source commenting platform that rethinks how moderation, comment display, and conversation function, creating the opportunity for safer, smarter discussions.
+Coral is an open-source commenting platform that rethinks how moderation, comment display, and conversation function, creating the opportunity for safer, smarter discussions.

 ## Setup

 First, you'll need a server running your own instance of Coral.
-See the [Coral Docs](https://docs.coralproject.net/talk/) for more info about that.
+See the [Coral Docs](https://docs.coralproject.net/) for more info about that.

 Then...

 1. Add the hostname of your WordPress site to the whitelist in the settings of your Coral instance.
 1. Install and activate this plugin as you would any other WordPress plugin.
 1. Go to `https://mysite.com/wp-admin/options-general.php?page=talk-settings`
-1. Enter the URL of your Coral instance and click Save.
+1. Add the URL of your Coral instance to `Server Base URL` in Settings and click Save.
+1. Review and complete any further Settings and click Save.

 ## HTTPS and Dev Mode